-An increasing number of PMR user organizations seem to have started adopting broadband simply by taking out cellular subscriptions, in much the same way as the consumer world works.
+An increasing number of professional organizations seem to have started adopting broadband simply by taking out cellular subscriptions, in much the same way as the consumer world works.
 This can of course solve many short-term issues and even improve the efficiency of a single person.

 How can one manage people’s rights and subscriber information consistently over several networks?

 Professionals definitely need the possibilities that using broadband offers.
 And most of them will have to use commercial mobile networks for this purpose until they can adopt a mission-critical broadband network.

 Taking out a cellular subscription is certainly a relatively straightforward arrangement to give people access to broadband.

 What about user/subscriber management?
 It is important to manage subscribers in a secure way.

 Commercial mobile operators can certainly add new subscribers into the network, but they cannot ensure that this provisioning includes group hierarchy.
 User organizations also need a quick and efficient way to provision new users.

 In other words, user organizations need a solution for managing their organizational units, talk groups and subscribers over several networks, such as PMR and broadband.
 This tool has to understand when a commercial mobile subscriber and a radio user are one and the same person.